Applying Heat Transfer Vinyl on a Cork Board

-With the school starting, one of the best way to motivate yourself to study and work harder is to have beautiful things around you.
-Like customized school supplies or some DIY room decorations that may help you focus and study more.
-In this article, we will be turning a basic-looking cork board into something more cute and adorable looking!
+With school starting, one of the best ways to motivate yourself to study and work harder is to have beautiful things around you.
+In this article, we will turn a basic-looking cork board into something more cute and adorable by applying Heat Transfer Vinyl!
+Like customized school supplies or DIY room decorations that may help you focus and study more.

-We’ll customized a cork board with the help of a heat transfer vinyl.
-Yes, we can use heat transfer vinyl when working with a cork material.
-Cork can resist a build-up of heat which makes it a possible substrate for a heat transfer vinyl project.
+Yes, we can use Heat Transfer Vinyl with cork material.
+Cork can resist a build-up of heat, making it a possible substrate for a heat transfer vinyl project.

-When pressing the heat transfer vinyl onto the cork board, you can use heat press, mini irons, and a household iron.
-Most of the time, using a household iron is the best tool to use when crafting with cork boards.
-This is because using a household iron could give us better control over the areas we are going to press.
-But, using a heat press is totally fine as well!
-Just make sure that every areas of the design are getting enough heat, you can do this by turning the cork board around.
+When pressing the heat transfer vinyl onto the cork board, you can use a heat press, mini irons, and a household iron.
+Most of the time, using a household iron is the best tool when crafting with cork boards.
+This is because using a household iron could give us better control over the areas we will press.
+But using a heat press is fine as well!
+Just make sure that every area of the design is getting enough heat.
+You can do this by turning the corkboard around.

+When using a household iron, use the “cotton setting”.
 Set the temperature to 315 degrees and press the heat transfer vinyl for about 15-30 seconds.
-When using a household iron, use the “cotton setting”.
-And also put a firm pressure when pressing the vinyl.
+And also, put firm pressure when pressing the vinyl.

-We would also recommend to have something that will protect the cork board in case the heat is too much for the substrate.
-We can use a teflon sheet and put it on top of the cork board and design before pressing.
-If you don’t have teflon sheet, a parchment paper or baking paper can be used as an alternativefor a teflon sheet.
+We would also recommend having something that will protect the cork board in case the heat is too much for the substrate.
+We can use a Teflon sheet and put it on top of the cork board and design before pressing.
+If you don’t have a Teflon sheet, you can use parchment paper or baking paper as an alternative for Teflon sheets.

-After choosing the design we want to put onto our cork board, take the measurements of your cork board and then size the design into you desired size.
+After choosing the design, we want to put it onto our cork board, take the measurements of your cork board and then size the design into your desired size.
 When satisfied with the sizing of the design, we can now proceed to the next step.

 Step 2: Place the Heat Transfer Vinyl into the Cutting Mat

-When placing the heat transfer vinyl into the cutting mat, make sure that the shiny-side is facing down.
-A heat transfer vinyl has a carrier sheet that we don’t want to cut into, and that’s why we are placing it shiny-side facing down.
+When placing the heat transfer vinyl into the cutting mat, ensure that the shiny side is facing down.
+A heat transfer vinyl has a carrier sheet we don’t want to cut into, so we are placing it shiny-side facing down.

-Use an application tool and burnish the heat transfer vinyl down into the cutting mat to make sure that it’s stuck and will not move around when we load it into the cutting machine.
+Use an application tool and burnish the heat transfer vinyl down into the cutting mat to ensure it’s stuck and will not move around when we load it into the cutting machine.

 Step 3: Mirror the Design

 Before sending the design to cut, make sure to mirror the design.
-Since we are placing the heat transfer vinyl into the cutting mat shiny-side facing down, mirroring the design will make sure that the design is cut correctly.
+Since we are placing the heat transfer vinyl into the cutting mat shiny-side facing down, mirroring the design will ensure that you cut the HTV correctly.

 Now, we can finally send the design to cut.
-When the decal is finished cutting, before pressing the unload button check a small corner of the design and see if it cut properly.
-If not, press the start button again and the cutting machine will cut the material once again.
+When you are finished with decal cutting, check a small corner of the design before pressing the unload button and see if it cut properly.
+If not, press the start button again, and the cutting machine will cut the material again.

 Step 4: Weed the Design

-We can pre-heat the area of the cork board where we’ll put the design.
+We can pre-heat the corkboard area where we’ll put the design.
 Pre-heating will help us with the application of the heat transfer vinyl later.

-Step 6: Apply the Decal into the Substrate
+Step 6: Apply the Decal to the Substrate

-We’ll place the design on where we want it to be.
-We’ll take our time on this step to make sure that the design is aligned and placed like how we want it to be.
-Once we are sure of the placement of the decal, grab a teflon sheet and cover the design and substrate.
+We’ll place the design where we want it to be.
+We’ll take our time on this step to ensure that the design is aligned and placed like we want it to be.
+Once we know the decal’s placement, grab a Teflon sheet and cover the design and substrate.

 If the design is larger than the heat press or iron could cover, press the design into sections.
-Press the first section for about 10-15 seconds and then proceed into the next section and do the exact same procedure.
-Do this until all of the areas on your design is pressed.
+Do this until all of the areas on your design are pressed.
+Press the first section for about 10 to 15 seconds, then proceed into the next section and do the same procedure.